nanjalaruth/Group-5-miniproject_RNASEQ/README.md

 A summary of the steps followed in our analysis include;

-- Preporecessing of the reads
+- Pre-processing of the reads
   - Quality Check using **Fastqc** and `multiqc`
   - Trimming of poor quality bases and filtering short reads using **Trim_galore**
-  - Rechecking quality of trimmed sequences using `multiqc`
+  - Quality check using `multiqc`
-- Alignment of samples to a reference.
-Two approached were use;
+- Alignment of samples to the reference.
+Two approaches were used;
   - Classical alignment using **`Hisat2`**
+    - Count generation using Subreads feature count -Quality check using MultiQC
   - Pseudo-alignment using **`Kallisto`**
-- Performing feature counts of the aligned reads
-- Differential Expression in R using DeSEq
+- Differential Expression Analysis in R using DeSEq